akshaydp1995/Banana_Collector/README.md

 ## Instructions

-- To train your own agent, run all cells of notebook`[TRAIN] agent_navigation.ipynb`.
+- To train your own agent, run all cells of notebook `Navigation.ipynb`.

-- To watch demo of a trained agent, run cells in `[DEMO] agent_navigation.ipynb` notebook.

 > NOTE - Change path of `file_name` variable in both notebooks to reflect your Unity Environment files.
 ```